ErrorNoInternet/ErrorNoInternet/README.md

 ### Hi, I'm Ryan 👋
-Just your average programmer.
+Just the most annoying programmer.

 #### A bit about me
-- ⭐ I'm a big fan of Rust, Python, Go, C, ARM assembly, Nix, filesystems and kernels.
+- ⭐ I'm a big fan of C++
 - 📫 Reach me with
   - Matrix: **@errornointernet:envs.net**
   - Discord: **@errornointernet**